 Grantees must have their policies and procedures in place under which grantee employees and other personnel, before being granted access to PII, acknowledge their understanding of the confidential nature of the data and the safeguards with which they must comply in their handling of such data as well as the fact that they may be liable to civil and criminal sanctions for improper disclosure.

 Recommendations: Protected PII is the most sensitive information that you may encounter in the course of your grant work, and it is important that it stays protected.
-Grantees are required to protect PII when transmitting information, but are also required to protect PII and sensitive information when collecting, storing and/or disposing of information as well.
+Grantees are required to protect PII when transmitting information but are also required to protect PII and sensitive information when collecting, storing and/or disposing of information as well.
 Outlined below are some recommendations to help protect PII:

 Before collecting PII or sensitive information from participants, have participants sign releases acknowledging the use of PII for grant purposes only.

 Whenever possible, ETA recommends the use of unique identifiers for participant tracking instead of SSNs.
-While SSNs may initially be required for performance tracking purposes, a unique identifier could be linked to the each individual record.
+While SSNs may initially be required for performance tracking purposes, a unique identifier could be linked to each individual record.
 Once the SSN is entered for performance tracking, the unique identifier would be used in place of the SSN for tracking purposes.
 If SSNs are to be used for tracking purposes, they must be stored or displayed in a way that is not attributable to a particular individual, such as using a truncated SSN.

 Use appropriate methods for destroying sensitive PII in paper files (i.e., shredding or using a burn bag) and securely deleting sensitive electronic PII.